 Warp refers to the threads that run along the length of a fabric, while the filling (also know as weft) are the horizontal threads that are woven through the warp.
 Warp-pile fabrics have an additional set of warp yarns, while filling-pile fabrics have an additional set of filling yarns.
 Both types of pile fabric have the same woven base, but the additional warp and filling pile yarns are what produces the fuzzy texture associated with velvet or corduroy.
 These pile yarns can either be left as they are (uncut-pile weave), like terry cloth, or the pile yarns can be cut (cut-pile weave), like velvet.

 In modern manufacturing, velvet is usually woven as a double cloth.
 The warp threads interlace between the two pieces of cloth.
 Once the fabric is finished, a blade is used to cut the two pieces of fabric apart along the warp.
 This results in a soft, cut-pile fabric.
-Stretch velvet utilizes this same double cloth manufacturing process.
+Stretch velvet uses this same double cloth manufacturing process.

 Pile fabrics come in a variety of fiber contents.
 Originally velvet was made of silk, but rayon and synthetic options are most common at the average fabric store.
 Even velvets labeled as silk velvet are often silk pile yarns on a woven rayon base.
 Try checking the bolt label for fiber content percentages or do a burn test to get a better idea of the fiber content.